balderdashy/sails-docs/reference/ModelMethods.md

 + **data** - an object-- the attributes that were updated
 + **model** - the name of the model class (a string)

+`changes` should be an object containing any changed attributes and their new values.  `changes` may also contain a `__previous__` property containing an object with the original values of the attributes.
+This is used by the default `publishUpdate` implementation to determine whether to send out notifications to associated models (see the discussion of `noReverse` below).

 If the `request` argument is included then the socket attached to that request will `not` receive the notification.

+#### The `noReverse` flag

+The default implementation of `publishUpdate` will check whether any associated records were affected by the update, and possibly send out additional notifications.
+For example, if a `Pet` model has an `owner` attribute that is associated with the `User` model so that a user may own several pets, and the data sent with the call to `publishUpdate` indicates that the value of a pet's `owner` changed, then an additional `publishAdd` or `publishRemove` call may be made.
+To suppress these notifications, set the `noReverse` flag to `true`.
+In general, you should not have to set this flag unless you are writing your own implementation of `publishUpdate` for a model.

 ### Example Usage